sboger/Atomic-Pi-ROOTER/README.md

 Dir /openwrt-atomicpi-rooter-goldenorb-19.07.6/ - build using heavily hand-edited config file.

+Dir /atomicpi-generic/ - built with the default X86-64 option as described below.

 Future builds will use the standard method below.

 * git clone https://github.com/ofmodemsandmen/RooterSource rooter19076